GAIA-UNIL/G2S/README.md

 Stored `.bgrid` payloads are read using the actual file or decompressed byte count.
 The embedded serialized size must match the bytes read, dimensions and variable counts are bounded, and malformed files are rejected instead of being allocated, sent back to clients, or deserialized from a short reply frame.

+## Runtime data transfer limits

+`sendData` and `sendJson` currently load the complete response file into memory and send it as one ZeroMQ message.
+This keeps the existing protocol simple, but large outputs can temporarily increase memory use and response latency.
+This is an accepted limitation for current workloads; if large simulations make this a practical issue, the protocol should be extended with explicit size limits, chunked transfer, or a zero-copy/memory-mapped path.

 ## AutoQS calibration noise

 AutoQS calibration noise (`-ln`) randomizes neighbor-offset swaps using indexes drawn across the full neighbor vector.
 AutoQS calibration intentionally only runs the vector calibration path; full and augmented-dimensional simulation modes are ignored by calibration.

+## Reproducibility

+Random seeds are intended to make runs reproducible within the same machine, build configuration, G2S version, compiler/runtime environment, thread configuration, and input data.
+Reproducibility is not guaranteed across different machines, architectures, compiler versions, library versions, G2S versions, or concurrency settings.

 ## AS mask order (`-mi`)